-If the project includes materials from other countries then this may affect the contractor's outward cash flow to the suppliers and subcontractors, principally if the contracts with these subcontractors and suppliers are dependent on the exchange rate.
+If the project includes materials from other countries, this may affect the contractor's outward cash flow to the suppliers and subcontractors, principally if the contracts with these subcontractors and suppliers are dependent on the exchange rate.

-2.13 Variations
+3.13 Variations

-Most contracts have a means for allowing variations to the contract, which will change the amount due to the contractor.
+Most contracts have a means for allowing variations to the contract, which may change the amount due to the contractor.
 The cash flow forecast should therefore make some attempt to include for likely spend on variations.
 The identified risk allowance can be used for this exercise.
-If a priced risk register has been produced for the project then the value of this should be included in the cash flow.
-However, if the risk allowance is based on a percentage then this should also be included in the forecast.
+If a priced risk register has been produced for the project, the value of this should be included in the cash flow.
+However, if the risk allowance is based on a percentage, this should also be included in the forecast.

-As well as having an effect on the price of the contract, a variation may also affect the programme of the contract.
-In fact, a variation may have no effect on the contract value but could increase the programme.
-If the risk allowance is included within the forecast then the employer should be made aware that the programme effects of any variations are not factored in, as they will be unknown.
+As well as effecting the price of the contract, a variation may also affect the programme of the contract.
+In fact, a variation may have no effect on the contract value but could increase or reduce the programme.
+If the risk allowance is included in the forecast, the employer should be made aware that the programme effects of any variations are not factored in, as they will be unknown.

-2.14 Forecasting risk allowance spend
+3.14 Forecasting risk allowance spend

-The New Rules of Measurement for Estimating and Cost Planning calls for risks to be split between four categories:
+The RICS New rules of measurement for estimating and cost planning (NRM1) calls for risks to be split between four categories:

-- Design development risks
+- design development risks

-- Construction risks
+- construction risks

-- Employer change risks, and
+- employer change risks, and

-- Employer other risks.
+- employer other risks.

-At early stages it will often be expressed as a percentage of the construction total, in which case it can just be fed into the standard S-curve.
+At early stages risk allowance will often be expressed as a percentage of the construction total, in which case it can just be fed into the standard S-curve.

-For a more detailed and accurate cash flow forecast the priced project risk register should be used to produce a cash flow profile.
+For a more detailed and accurate cash flow forecast, a priced project risk register should be used to produce a cash flow profile.
 The risk spend can therefore be fed into the overall project cash flow.
 This can be done by applying 'close out dates' to each of the risks on the register and these can be used as the assumed expenditure points for each risk.

-2.15 Provisional sums
+3.15 Provisional sums

 It is not always clear when a provisional sum is to be expended, especially for undefined provisional sums.
-Provisional sums will also usually not be instructed and agreed at exactly the same amount as the provisional sum within the contract sum (i.e. the actual amount on the contract administrator's certificate is likely to be at least slightly different to the provisional sum within the contract sum).
-It is also not uncommon for them to be substantially more (or less).
+Work subject to provisional sums will also usually not be instructed and agreed at exactly the same amount as the provisional sum allowance contained in the contract sum (i.e. the actual amount on the valuation certificate reflects the actual cost of the work, whereas the provisional sum is an estimate) In practice, it is also not uncommon for them to be substantially more (or less).

-While a cash flow forecast may include the value of the provisional sum within it there is clearly an associated risk.
-The risk of each of the provisional sums being over (or under) should be added to the risk register and factored into the risk spend profile.
+While a cash flow forecast may include the value of the provisional sum within it, there is clearly an associated risk.
+The risk of the actual cost of the work for each of the provisional sums being more or less than the estimate should be added to the risk register and factored into the risk spend profile.

-2.16 Fees and other development costs
+3.16 Fees and other development costs

-As described in section 2.4, a cash flow forecast will often be based on the construction contract value.
-If the client required a full development cash flow then other 'cost centres' will also need to be added to the overall cash flow profile.
+As described in section 3.4, a cash flow forecast will often be based on the construction contract value.
+If the client required a full development cash flow, other 'cost centres' will also need to be added to the overall cash flow profile.
 The following list is an example of other cost centres and is not exhaustive.

-2.16.1 Consultant's fees
+3.16.1 Consultant's fees